 Both Scrum and Agile train development teams to better manage their time by producing high-value products within shorter deadlines.
 They also lead to better alignment between departments, increased transparency, and improved communication.

 One of the Agile principles states, “Business people and developers must work together daily throughout the project.”
 This is also reflected in the Scrum Guide through daily scrums, where developers interact with each other regularly to discuss issues and how to tackle them.

 Agile is a Philosophy, Scrum is Actionable

-Agile is a mindset adopted by companies to think differently about software development.
+Agile is a mindset adopted by companies enabling teams to think differently about software development.
 Many Agile methodologies provide steps to turn the Agile mindset into a reality.

 Scrum is one of those methodologies that gives businesses a framework to apply Agile and produce high-value products more quickly.